seabbs/cste-forecasting-workshop/epinow2.md

   group_by(date) |>
   mutate(confirm = max(confirm, dplyr::lag(confirm, default = 0))) |>
   ungroup() |>
-  # over the new year reporting was delayed.
-This leads to problems for the model
+  # Over the new year reporting was unusually delayed.
+  # This leads to problems for the model
   filter(report_date != as.Date("2022-01-05")) |>
   select(report_date, date, confirm) |>
   group_split(report_date) |>